awsdocs/aws-lambda-developer-guide/doc_source/monitoring-metrics.md

 # Working with Lambda function metrics<a name="monitoring-metrics"></a>

-When your Lambda function finishes processing an event, Lambda sends metrics about the invocation to Amazon CloudWatch\.
-You can build graphs and dashboards with these metrics on the CloudWatch console, and set alarms to respond to changes in utilization, performance, or error rates\.
+When your AWS Lambda function finishes processing an event, Lambda sends metrics about the invocation to Amazon CloudWatch\.
+There is no charge for these metrics\.

+On the CloudWatch console, you can build graphs and dashboards with these metrics\.
+You can set alarms to respond to changes in utilization, performance, or error rates\.
 Lambda sends metric data to CloudWatch in 1\-minute intervals\.
+If you want more immediate insight into your Lambda function, you can create high\-resolution [custom metrics](https://docs.aws.amazon.com/lambda/latest/operatorguide/custom-metrics.html)\.
+Charges apply for custom metrics and CloudWatch Alarms\.
+For more information, see [CloudWatch pricing\.](https://aws.amazon.com/cloudwatch/pricing/)\.

 This page describes the Lambda function invocation, performance, and concurrency metrics available on the CloudWatch console\.